Risk and Uncertainty

 Risk vs. Uncertainty

-Risk: Outcomes are unknown, but probabilities are known or estimable.
+Risk: outcomes are unknown, but the probabilities are known or estimable.

-- Example: Will this startup succeed?
-Unknown and hard to estimate.
+- Example: will this startup succeed?
+Hard to estimate honestly.

 Expected Value